 Where is Mallorca?

 Mallorca, or Majorca is a Spanish island on the Mediterranean Sea and it belongs to the Balearic Islands family (along with Menorca, Ibiza and Formentera).
 It’s really compact and has a lot to offer to its guests.
 Easy Spanish pace will charm anyone who comes down here for a visit –whether it’s a party holiday, family vacation or just a weekend getaway.
 Unlike Canary Island Tenerife, where summer is all year round, Mallorca has it’s own seasons.
-Here are our best things to do in Majorca off season on a budget!
+Here are our best things to do in Majorca in April on a budget!

 Easter celebrations in Palma